JackalLabs/canine-docs/docs/official-links/jackal-protocol.md

 ---

 # Jackal Protocol Links
 Here are the official website links of the Jackal Protocol.
-Please use and bookmark these links to reduce the likelihood cyberphishing threats.
+Please use and bookmark these links to reduce the likelihood of cyber phishing threats.

 ## Protocol
 [Link Tree](https://linktr.ee/jackal_protocol)